| GENERAL INFO (Jump to Diary)|

 Half passed ten, I have a bed for the night, and find my self at a almost vacant but perfect beach; Playa El Tunco.
 I walk several kilometres on the perfect sand without finding a single shell.
 Some areas have high cliffs, some with caves.
 It seems like the entire beachfront is a mix of huge resorts and minor opportunists, selling surf lessons and boards, food and beds for the night in some form.

-I walk inland the way back, and find some pupusas and a huge glass of papaya juice in my own village.
+I walk inland the way back I came from, and find some pupusas and a huge glass of papaya juice in my own village.
 It is made up by one street, but it sure have its share of restaurants and bars.
 Then I head out the other way along the beach, which is pretty much alike.
 Home to figure, why I planned to spend two nights here - and fail.
 I grab the car, and head further up the coast, knowing I will drive here tomorrow.

 The coastal route is up in the rocky hills, offering a great view to both the sea and the yellow mountains.
 However, accessing them is another matter.
 I get to the few public beaches, and they pretty much look alike.
 To get into the mountains, I try to follow little creek; Rio Metayo.
 Pretty soon, the trail turn a bit unfitted for my car - unless it is the other way around?
 I pass through five tunnels, the longest being 650 metres.

 I head home and work a bit, before it is time for dinner.
 I fail to find anything local vegetarian, besides from pupusas and decide to go for a sub with quite some vegetables.
 Well, so I thought, but apparently, that restaurant closes a bit before five in the afternoon!
 Then I get pretty much the same ingredients in a wrap next door.
 It is still quite hot and humid - and I'm not complaining.
 The hotel Wi-Fi is not working, and I find a café that does.
-Guess I ought to buy at least brownie...
+Guess I ought to buy at least one brownie...
 Out to Playa El Tunco.

 31/12.
 I get to sleep a bit longer, than I have expected, in my lone dorm-room.
 Then I head "down-town" to find breakfast.
 I end up with a "Rancheros" right at the mangrove.
 The corn-chips, eggs, beans and spices are great, the view awesome!
 I have to drag myself away, and set off for another adventurous day.